-Canada's West Coast, including Vancouver, enjoys a rather different climate than the rest of the country, so weather in Vancouver is hardly comparable to other popular Canadian destinations, like, say, Toronto or Montreal.
+Canada's West Coast enjoys a rather different climate than the rest of the country, so weather in Vancouver is hardly comparable to other popular destinations in the country like Toronto or Montreal.
 Vancouver is easily the warmest of Canada's major metropolitan centers.
-Even in winter, Vancouver rarely gets snow or temperatures below freezing.
+Even in winter, the city rarely gets snow or temperatures below freezing.

-The downside?
-Rain, especially in winter.
-Vancouver's foggy, wet weather begins to take grip in October, peaks December through March and starts to taper off in April.
+The downside is rain, especially in winter.
+Vancouver's foggy, wet weather begins to take grip in October, peaks December through March, and starts to taper off in April.
 From October to March, it rains twice as much as it does from April to September in Vancouver.
-So, there's that.

-Nevertheless, Vancouver residents are a hearty group and a little rain does not dampen their lust for the outdoors.
 Part of the city's charm is the laid back people who live there and their resilience to crummy weather (helped in part by the proper clothing).
-There's also an abundance of rainy day activities and cultural events from the Vancouver International Film Festival to Bard on the Beach Shakespeare Festival.
+Also, visitors can find an abundance of rainy day activities and cultural events from the Vancouver International Film Festival to Bard on the Beach Shakespeare Festival.